Chymyst/chymyst-core/docs/chymyst07.md

 ```

+The result should be that we are able to delimit any number of critical sections that work independently of each other.

 | Reaction 1 | |  Reaction 2 | | Reaction 3 |
 |---|---|---|---|---|
 | `beginCritical1()` | | ... | | `beginCritical2()` |